dmx-systems/dmx-documentation/docs/user.rst

 The Topicmap Selector
 ----------------------

-Next to the workspace selector there is another drop-down menu called the *Topicmap Selector*.
-It enables you to switch between all available views of a *Workspace*.

-A "Topicmap" is a specific view which groups items together and is a utility to work in DMX.
-It is a situation-based selection of items from the knowledge base and it literally depicts a (personal or shared) perspective on a task or theme trough its layout or appearance.
-Therefore it also represents your perspective on a specific task or theme.

-You start selecting the contents of a topicmap by using the "Search/Create" dialog.
-Through navigating to related items you can select which context of an item you want to reveal.
-Navigation along related items is down using the "Related" command of an item on map.
+The *Topicmap Selector* is also part of the upper toolbar and enables you to switch between all views of a *Workspace*.
+A "Topicmap" is a specific view of selected contents from your knowledge base.
+At the moment a topicmap is either of type *Topicmap* or of type *Geomap*.
+Topicmaps can be shared and updates to a map are automaticaly mirrored by DMX to otehr connected users.
+A new topicmap is always empty and in DMX topicmaps are also contents.

+A view of type *Topicmap* is like a canvas as it allows you to freely place items.
+The size of a topicmap can be spanned in all directions and its layout (or geometry) is persisted over sessions of work.

 ..
-Thus it shows a situation-based selection of the whole knowledge base content.
+Therefore, topicmaps have two powers: the power to represent your work on a task or topic over a time and the power of an aggregated view of different concepts from your work.

+To start working in a new topicmap use the :ref:`user-search-create-dialog` dialog.
-In the beginning, there is only one topicmap, it's called "untitled".
-To rename it you could reveal it using the "i" command and then click "Edit".
+To rename topicmaps you can use the "i" command next to the Topicmap Selector and then use the "Edit" command.
-You can find out how to add "Topicmaps" in the section :ref:`user-organizing-the-working-context`.
+You can find out more about working with "Topicmaps" in the section :ref:`user-organizing-the-working-context`.

 .. image:: _static/topic-map-selector.png

 .. _user-the-fit-button:

-At the moment a topicmap is either of type *Topicmap* or of type *Geomap*.

 The Fit Button
 --------------

-This button adjusts the zoom level of a topicmap to make it fit into the browser window.
+This button makes a topcimap fit into your current browser window.
+It adjusts the zoom level of a topicmap.

 .. figure:: _static/upper-toolbar-fit-button.png
     :alt: Tool bar with highlighted fit button